Euronet Worldwide (NASDAQ:EEFT) PT Raised to $185.00

-Euronet Worldwide (NASDAQ:EEFT) had its target price boosted by research analysts at Needham & Company LLC from $170.00 to $185.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-The brokerage presently has a “buy” rating on the business services provider’s stock.
-Needham & Company LLC’s target price would indicate a potential upside of 19.19% from the company’s previous close.
+Euronet Worldwide (NASDAQ:EEFT) had its price objective increased by Needham & Company LLC from $170.00 to $185.00 in a research note issued to investors on Wednesday morning, Benzinga reports.
+The firm currently has a buy rating on the business services provider’s stock.

-Euronet Worldwide (NASDAQ:EEFT) last issued its quarterly earnings results on Monday, February 8th.
-The business services provider reported $1.11 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.72 by $0.39.
-Euronet Worldwide had a return on equity of 12.31% and a net margin of 1.33%.
-The firm had revenue of $706.60 million for the quarter, compared to analysts’ expectations of $654.94 million.
-During the same quarter in the previous year, the firm posted $1.63 EPS.
-The firm’s revenue for the quarter was up 1.9% on a year-over-year basis.
-As a group, equities analysts expect that Euronet Worldwide will post 2.2 EPS for the current fiscal year.
+Euronet Worldwide (NASDAQ:EEFT) last announced its quarterly earnings results on Monday, February 8th.
+The business services provider reported $1.11 earnings per share for the quarter, topping the consensus estimate of $0.72 by $0.39.
+Euronet Worldwide had a net margin of 1.33% and a return on equity of 12.31%.
+The firm had revenue of $706.60 million during the quarter, compared to analysts’ expectations of $654.94 million.
+During the same quarter in the prior year, the company earned $1.63 EPS.
+The company’s revenue was up 1.9% compared to the same quarter last year.
+On average, research analysts expect that Euronet Worldwide will post 2.2 EPS for the current fiscal year.

-Several large investors have recently added to or reduced their stakes in EEFT.
-Dupont Capital Management Corp boosted its position in shares of Euronet Worldwide by 29.0% in the 4th quarter.
-Dupont Capital Management Corp now owns 74,624 shares of the business services provider’s stock worth $10,815,000 after buying an additional 16,773 shares in the last quarter.
-Live Oak Private Wealth LLC lifted its holdings in shares of Euronet Worldwide by 11.3% in the fourth quarter.
-Live Oak Private Wealth LLC now owns 3,397 shares of the business services provider’s stock valued at $492,000 after purchasing an additional 346 shares in the last quarter.
-Illinois Municipal Retirement Fund lifted its holdings in shares of Euronet Worldwide by 108.9% in the fourth quarter.
-Illinois Municipal Retirement Fund now owns 9,660 shares of the business services provider’s stock valued at $1,400,000 after purchasing an additional 5,035 shares in the last quarter.
-FIL Ltd acquired a new stake in shares of Euronet Worldwide in the fourth quarter valued at approximately $14,512,000.
-Finally, AQR Capital Management LLC increased its stake in shares of Euronet Worldwide by 12.6% during the 3rd quarter.
-AQR Capital Management LLC now owns 71,076 shares of the business services provider’s stock worth $6,461,000 after purchasing an additional 7,945 shares in the last quarter.
-92.94% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Dupont Capital Management Corp increased its position in shares of Euronet Worldwide by 29.0% during the fourth quarter.
+Dupont Capital Management Corp now owns 74,624 shares of the business services provider’s stock valued at $10,815,000 after acquiring an additional 16,773 shares during the last quarter.
+Live Oak Private Wealth LLC grew its holdings in Euronet Worldwide by 11.3% during the 4th quarter.
+Live Oak Private Wealth LLC now owns 3,397 shares of the business services provider’s stock worth $492,000 after acquiring an additional 346 shares in the last quarter.
+Illinois Municipal Retirement Fund grew its holdings in Euronet Worldwide by 108.9% during the 4th quarter.
+Illinois Municipal Retirement Fund now owns 9,660 shares of the business services provider’s stock worth $1,400,000 after acquiring an additional 5,035 shares in the last quarter.
+FIL Ltd acquired a new position in Euronet Worldwide during the 4th quarter worth approximately $14,512,000.
+Finally, AQR Capital Management LLC grew its holdings in Euronet Worldwide by 12.6% during the 3rd quarter.
+AQR Capital Management LLC now owns 71,076 shares of the business services provider’s stock worth $6,461,000 after acquiring an additional 7,945 shares in the last quarter.
+Institutional investors and hedge funds own 92.94% of the company’s stock.

 Euronet Worldwide, Inc provides payment and transaction processing and distribution solutions to financial institutions, retailers, service providers, and individual consumers worldwide.
 The company's Electronic Fund Transfer (EFT) Processing segment provides electronic payment solutions, including automated teller machine (ATM) cash withdrawal and deposit services, ATM network participation, outsourced ATM and point-of-sale (POS) management solutions, credit and debit card outsourcing, card issuing, and merchant acquiring services.